Sterling edges higher ahead of Sunak's speech

 "With BoE governor Andrew Bailey also due to speak again later today, it could well be another choppy day for the pound, with the concern about negative rates still fresh in the market's memory," wrote Michael Hewson, chief market analyst at CMC Markets UK.

-(Reporting by Joice Alves; Additional repoting by Sujata Rao; Editing by Andrew Cawthorne)
+(Reporting by Joice Alves; Additional repoting by Sujata Rao; Editing by Andrew Cawthorne and Alex Richardson)

 ((Joice.Alves@thomsonreuters.com; +442075422345; Reuters Messaging: joice.alves.reuters.com@reuters.net))